TycheSoftwares/woocommerce-abandoned-cart/woocommerce-abandoned-cart/readme.txt

 6. Product Report Tab.

 == Changelog ==
+= 5.7 (29.01.2020) =

+* Enhancement - Updated the plugin to use the Action Scheduler Library instead of WP Cron to send reminders.
+* Tweak - Updated the plugin to ensure the merge tags in the reminders are case-insensitive.
+* Fix - Some warnings displayed in debug.log.
+* Fix - Abandoned cart is not marked as recovered when the user registers for a new account at Checkout.
+* Fix - Fixed some warnings displayed with PHP 7.4.

 = 5.6.2 (26.11.2019) =

 * Tweak - Added nonce for guest user data capture.